Ninosaurier/SyNDReX/README.md

 ```

 ### 1.5 Initialize the React project.
 The recommended working directory is **/var/www/frontend** of the react container.
-You can change this in the _./react/Dockerfile_.
+You can change this in the _./react/Dockerfile_ and do not forget to change it in the react.conf.
-Now, create the react project with following command: `docker exec -it react sh /usr/share/scripts/initReactProject.sh`
+Now, create the react project with following command:
+`docker exec -it react sh /usr/share/scripts/initReactProject.sh`
 The working directory is declared as _:cached_, so you will find (after restarting all container in chapter 1.7) the new initialized project in _./workdir/frontend/_.

 ### 1.6 Initialize the Symfony project
 To create the Symfony project you need the initSymfonyProject.sh script.
-You start it with the command: `docker exec -it react sh /usr/share/scripts/initReactProject.sh <symfony_project_name>`
+You start it with the command:
+`docker exec -it symfony sh /usr/share/scripts/initSymfonyProject.sh <symfony_project_name>`

-### 1.7 Remove the comment
+### 1.7 Enable the comment
 Open the docker-compose.yml file and enable the line _command: npm start_.
 Then restart the containers with `docker-compose up -d` or `docker compose up -d`.

 ### 1.8 Try it!